SoloveyMaria/community/README.md

 # community
-Community is an R package for analyzing single-cell RNA sequencing data to infer interactions between cell types.
-The package includes functions for preprocessing and quality control, as well as functions for inferring interactions and for analyzing the inferred interactions.
+Community is an R package designed to explore the differences in communication between various case and control samples using single-cell RNA sequencing (scRNAseq).
+With its user-friendly output, Community lets you easily follow the overall shifts in communication within the cohorts.
+You can visualize and delve into the most significant differences in interactions, and even investigate what's driving these changes.
+It's a handy tool for anyone interested in a deeper understanding of cell-to-cell communication.

 The `community` tool is a powerful tool with several benefits: